PARADOX is an inspiring re-imagination of 'A Christmas Carol.'

-Always seeking ways to imaginatively tell stories, in 2018 Andy finally fell down the rabbit hole, setting up a different kind of publishing company.
-This 'curiouser and curiouser' venture pushes the boundaries of bespoke print alongside ethical production, distribution and promotion.
+Always seeking imaginative ways to tell stories, in 2018 Andy finally fell down the rabbit hole, setting up a different kind of publishing company.
+This 'curiouser and curiouser' venture reimagines bespoke print through the lens of ethical production, distribution and promotion.

 Andy's latest book is called PARADOX.
 This Fiction Social Thriller is a re-imagination of 'A Christmas Carol' set between the present day and Victorian Britain.
 Drawing upon how Dickens blended social commentary with fictional creativity, Paradox refocuses attention onto an inspiring movement of redemptive change happening all around us.
 But with a twist.